nopool/kratum/README.md

 [Massive’s interface](https://nopool.com/).
 [MPOS compatibility](https://github.com/MPOS/php-mpos)
 has been dropped in the process and
-[Supabase self-hosting](https://supabase.com/docs/guides/self-hosting) opted against, so future contributors may want to implement either feature or both.
+[Supabase self-hosting](https://supabase.com/docs/guides/self-hosting) opted against, so future contributors might consider implementing either feature or both.

 ## Caveats

 The Kratum server was effectively submitting Kadena blocks through April 2023.
-However, lack of access to competitive mining hardware (such as Bitmain’s Antminer KA3) has likely since allowed breaking changes to be introduced.
-Open-sourcing this software is intended to let developers with adequate hardware help reproduce and resolve any newer issues.
+However, lack of access to competitive mining hardware (such as Bitmain’s Antminer KA3) has likely allowed breaking changes to be introduced since.
+Open-sourcing this software is intended to let developers with adequate hardware help reproduce and resolve any new issues.

 ## Deployment and development